Perspectives:

 One Europe — many stories

 Perspectives is a media platform for young Europeans looking for reliable journalism beyond the noise of social media.
-In its third edition, six partner newsrooms, mainly from Eastern Europe, collaborate to shed light on Europe’s complex realities.
+In its third edition, seven partner newsrooms, mainly from Eastern Europe, collaborate to shed light on Europe’s complex realities.
 Through fact-checked, multimedia storytelling and a plurality of voices, Perspectives stands for trust, authenticity, and a shared commitment to independent, credible reporting.

 Latest Stories